andrvyal/postmessenger/README.md

 ##### Parameters

-`params` Optional parameter.
+`params` {object} - Optional parameter.
 It is an object that contains the following properties:

-`params.channel` Optional parameter.
+`params.channel` {any} - Optional parameter.
 Channel is a kind of a filter: messenger sends messages with the channel specified and receives messages with the same channel only.
 Default channel is `"default"`.

-`params.origin` Optional parameter.
+`params.origin` {string} - Optional parameter.
 Specifies an origin that should match the URL of the target window.
 Default origin is `"*"`.

 #### Examples